News

 2008 May 7: Blind Date paper finished.

 The paper documenting our new system for determining the date-of-origin of historical imagery using only pixel data and the known proper motions of catalog stars has been finished.
-Check it out at our bibliography.
+Check it out on the arXiv or at our bibliography.

 2008 April 4: We added meta-data to a video.